On the geometrization of matter by exotic smoothness: Gauge field action

 \subsection{Extension to the 4-dimensional action}

 The gauge field action (\ref{eq:gauge-action-tubes}) is only defined along the tubes $T(K_{1},K_{2})$.
 For the extension of the action to the whole 4-manifold $M$, we need some non-trivial facts from the theory of 3-manifolds.
 At first the tubes $T(K_{1},K_{2})$ are so-called graph-manifolds.
 The decomposition of a general irreducible 3-manifold is given by the Thick-Thin decomposition: the thick part is a collection of hyperbolic 3-manifolds whereas the thin part is the set of graph manifolds.
 This decomposition is a result of the Mostow rigidity theorem \cite{Mos:68}, i.e. every conformal transformation (especially a scaling) of a hyperbolic manifold is an isometry.
 Therefore there exists a scaling which makes the thin part smaller but does not change the thick part.
 Of course the tubes $T(K_{1},K_{2})$ are contained in the thin part.
 We contract $T(K_{1},K_{2})$ to thin tubes connecting the thick parts.
 Conversely one also finds a scaling so that the thin part becomes large (but the thick part has the same size).
 Thus we can interpret the curvature $\tilde{F}$ of the thin part as field located between the thick part.
 The thick part can be interpreted as fermions (see above).
 Then the action integral of the bosons can be written as i.e. like the integral (\ref{eq:gauge-action-tubes}) considered over $M\setminus vol(fermions)$, the spacetime except the thick part (extended along the time axis).
 In the point-particle case we can extend this field to the whole manifold $M$.
+Then we obtain the gauge field action In the action (\ref{eq:action-functional-for-M}) we have two constant terms $\mu\cdot vol(S^{1}\times S^{3})$ and $\lambda\cdot vol(D^{2})$ (coming from the integral (\ref{eq:flat-torus})).
+The first constant was interpreted as a mass term of the fermion.
+But for the second constant $\lambda\cdot vol(D^{2})$ we will conjecture a relation to the \emph{cosmological constant} $\Lambda$ usually defined by

-Then we obtain the gauge field action Finally we summarize all terms for the whole action of the proposed geometrical model of matter (\ref{eq:action-functional-for-M}) showing a combined Dirac-gauge-field coupled to the Einstein-Hilbert action.
+But the comparison with the term $\lambda$ in the action (\ref{eq:action-functional-for-M}) gives Finally we summarize all terms for the whole action of the proposed geometrical model of matter (\ref{eq:action-functional-for-M}) showing a combined Dirac-gauge-field coupled to the Einstein-Hilbert action.